Home

 For purposes of this site, African Americans are considered to be people of African descent who are born anywhere in the Americas.
 People born in Europe of African descent are called Afro-Europeans.

-AfriClassical Blog is a new companion to AfriClassical.com Visit often to learn of current issues involving Black composers and musicians.
+AfriClassical Blog is a companion to AfriClassical.com Visit often to learn of current issues involving Black composers and musicians.
 For a free subscription, leave your E-mail address in the Subscription box in the right column of the blog's home page.

 Listen to audio of an 8-minute interview (mp3) from December 28, 2005: "WDET'S Craig Fahle recently spoke with Bill Zick, Webmaster for www.africlassical.com.
 His website has become one of the premiere resources for those interested in Black composers of Classical Music"

 Africana Encyclopedia, Third Edition, has been an indispensable resource for the Web site and is probably quoted more often than any other reference work.
 The Center for Black Music Research is a research unit of Columbia College Chicago which publishes the International Dictionary of Black Composers.
 CBMR is devoted to research, preservation, and dissemination of information about the history of Black music on a global scale.
-Its Web address is: http://www.cbmr.org
+Its Web address is: http://www.colum.edu/cbmr

 Curriculum Standards